ericburger/crossbardocs/pages/docs/installation/Setup-on-Amazon-EC2.md

 * The IP or domain name are listed in the instance information
 * The user name is 'ubuntu'.

-Once you've logged into the machine, you can set up Crossbar.io using the [command line](First Steps).
+Once you've logged into the machine, you can set up Crossbar.io.
+One place to start is by using the [application templates](Application Templates).
 For example, to set up the hello:browser demo and run it, do

     crossbar init --template hello:browser --appdir hello_browser
     cd hello_browser